Mann (chess): Movement

 The mann has the basic move of a king in chess: it may move to any adjoining square.
 It is otherwise treated as a normal chess piece (i.e. it can be captured and is not subject to check or checkmate).
 The mann is unable to castle.
-It is simply a ferz+wazir compound.
+It can be thought of as the combination of a ferz and a wazir.